Harsha-G17/CyberSentinels/README.md

-# Code Guardian - Online IDE with Security & Optimization
+# DEV-IDE - Online IDE with Security & Optimization

-Code Guardian is a web-based IDE designed to enhance software development by providing real-time vulnerability detection, code optimization, and clarity suggestions.
+DEV-IDE is a web-based IDE designed to enhance software development by providing real-time vulnerability detection, code optimization, and clarity suggestions.
 It also allows users to generate reports in PDF format.

 ## Features
 - **Online IDE**: Write and edit code in a browser-based environment.